Skip to contents

 Notes

-An error occurs if multiple arguments are provided because then x probably was accidentally not combined.
+An error is thrown if multiple arguments are provided because then x probably was accidentally not combined.
 For example, the call paste_quoted("a", "b") will return the error unused argument ("b").
 The probably intended call is paste_quoted(c("a", "b")), returning "'a', 'b'".

 See also